 They do provide plastic window coverings for less than ideal weather, and some of the newer trolleys are raised so you’re sitting above the cars.

 From this vantage point, it’s a lot easier to see all of the notable sites around Washington, DC!

 Hotel Shuttle Service provided at select hotels and times.
 Tours are only in English.

-Blue Loop: This route takes you around the National Mall, Memorials, and downtown DC, where you can visit Ford’s Theatre.
+This route takes you around the National Mall, Memorials, and Downtown DC.

 You can then hop on another of their vehicles for a trolley tour of the cemetery, but this costs extra.

 For more on how to visit Arlington National Cemetery once you’re there, check our Guide to ANC.

 Old Town Trolley tours run on a continuous loop throughout the city.

 You can get a ticket good for one day or a two-day ticket.
 Two-day tickets do not have to be used on consecutive days.

 They also offer a 2.5-hour Memorials by Moonlight tour that begins at Union Station.